Fall: Florence, Italy

 Program Fee Includes:

-- Welcome & Farewell Dinners
+- Welcome & farewell dinners

-- Guided city tour of Florence
+- Guided walking tour of Florence

 - Guided visits to select historical sites and museums in Florence & Rome